 Any advice for women in the workplace?

 Your career is in your own hands.
 If you do not care, no one will.
 Do not leave it to someone else.
 Know who you are and what you want and go for it.
 Take risks!
 Be resilient and never, ever give up because success might be just around the corner.
 And most importantly, women as a collective should start proactively supporting each other more!
-Always pursue your dreams and live the life you want!Posted almost 4 years ago
+Always pursue your dreams and live the life you want!Posted over 4 years ago